 Experts and retailers caution against it, but the mayor of Amsterdam, Femke Halsema, is determined to ban the sale of cannabis to tourists.

 In an op-ed for the NRC newspaper, I explain why it’s such a bad idea.
-Far from deterring the worst tourists, a ban would lead to more petty crime, more public consumption of weed and more nuisance for residents.
+Far from deterring the worst tourists, a ban would lead to more petty crime, more public consumption of weed and more nuisance to residents.

 Here is a summary in English.